slevithan/xregexp/README.md

 // -> /a\+b\*c|(dogs)\1|(cats)\2/i
 ~~~

-These examples should give you the flavor of what's possible, but XRegExp has more syntax, flags, utils, options, and browser fixes that aren't shown here.
+These examples should give you the flavor of what's possible, but XRegExp has more syntax, flags, methods, options, and browser fixes that aren't shown here.
 You can even augment XRegExp's regular expression syntax with addons (see below) or write your own.
 See [xregexp.com](http://xregexp.com/) for more details.

 ## Addons